 by Menai Holidays

-2018 is the year of the Sea in North Wales.
-Whether you are a confirmed water baby, or want to venture out for the first time, there’s no better year to have a go at watersports in North Wales.
-Whether it’s in the sea, a mountain, lake or a river, you are bound to have an adventure.
+Whether you are a confirmed water baby or want to venture out for the first time, there’s no better year to have a go at watersports in North Wales.
+Whether it’s in the sea, a mountain, a lake or a river, you are bound to have an adventure.

 From seasoned professionals to first-time paddlers, North Wales has some breathtaking places to SUP.
 Choose from exploring Llanddwyn Island or navigating the Menai Strait, hike to a remote mountain lake in the Snowdonia Wilderness, there is so much variety.
 Getting on a paddleboard is a great way to visit hidden beaches, see some of our beautiful wildlife and view the coastline from a different angle.
 We have some fantastic activity providers who can help you get out on the water.
 Here are some we’d recommend.

 From the turquoise blue waters of Porth Dafarch with its rocky coves and islets to explore, to the Mawddach Estuary in Barmouth, the North Wales coastline is as varied and interesting as it gets.
 There are seals and dolphins to spot, puffins and choughs to watch, all of whom will be undisturbed by the gentle sound of your paddle in the water.
 B Active in Rhoscolyn can help you get on the water in Anglesey and Snowdonia Watersports can help you elsewhere.

 Kitesurfing is a great sport to watch as well as do.
 The mecca for adrenalin watersports is Rhosneigr.
 The town beach, or Traeth Crigyll, as it’s known locally, draws loads of kitesurfers and windsurfers in the right conditions.
 Newborough beach is also a great spot with its stunning mountain vistas.